You are now in the main content area

 Ways to study

-Ryerson’s BA in History degree is a four-year program.
-It is comparable to a ‘Specialist’ degree in History at other Ontario universities.
+TMU’s BA in History degree is a four-year program.
+It is comparable to a “Specialist” degree in History at other Ontario universities.
 Students take 40 one-semester courses:

-History students can also take a Minor in another subject within this 40-course matrix.
+History students also can pursue a Minor in another subject within this 40-course matrix.

-In your first year of study, you will take foundational History courses alongside courses in the Bachelor of Arts ‘Common Platform’ with students from other Ryerson programs such as Politics and Governance, Geographic Analysis, and Philosophy.
+In your first year of study, you will take foundational History courses alongside “Common Platform” courses with students from other Faculty of Arts programs, such as Politics and Governance, Geographic Analysis, English, Criminology, and Philosophy.

-In your second year, you will begin taking specially designed classes in the ‘Historian’s Craft’ (‘H-Craft’).
-These classes introduce you to the ways history has been used – and abused – in the service of ideology, politics, and governance by historical actors such as nation states, empires, political leaders, reformers, and corporations.
-You will also learn how to analyze non-written historical sources such as oral traditions, performance, and sound studies, as well as contemporary methods of making and maintaining cultural memory through forms such as storytelling, performance, and visual arts.
+In your second year, you will begin taking specially designed classes in the “Historian’s Craft” (H-Craft) in addition to other History courses on various themes, regions, and time periods of interest to you.
+H-Crafts introduce you to the ways history has been used – and abused – in the service of ideology, politics, and governance by historical actors such as nation states, political leaders, reformers, and corporations.
+You also will learn how to analyze both archival and non-written sources (such as artifacts, landscapes, architecture, archaeology, and oral traditions), as well as contemporary methods of making and maintaining cultural memory through forms such as storytelling, performance, visual arts, and new media.

-In the third and fourth years of your degree, you will take your research, analytical, and communications skills to a higher level through advanced History courses, senior seminars, and more specialized ‘H-Craft’ courses.
-These courses include archaeology and material culture, the history of the internet, and the impact of new technologies and digital media on historical research.
-You may also choose a thesis option to deepen your understanding of a topic that particularly interests you, or undertake a work placement to gain experience of a potential career path.
+In the third and fourth years of your degree, you will take your research, analytical, and communications skills to a higher level through advanced History courses, senior seminars, and additional H-Craft courses.
+You also may choose a thesis option to deepen your understanding of a topic that particularly interests you, and you may undertake work placements to gain experience in relation to your career ambitions.

 BA History students may develop a second field of expertise by choosing to pursue a Double Major BA in History combined with one of Criminology, English, Philosophy, Politics and Governance, or Sociology.
-The Double Major consists of 13 courses in History and 13 in the partner program.
+The Double Major consists of 13 courses in History and 13 in the partner program, along with 14 other courses.

-Students may transfer into one of these programs at the end of their first year.
+Students may transfer into a Double Major at the end of their first year

 The History Co-op program provides students with 12 to 16 months of paid work experience, interspersed between their study terms.
 The co-op experience enriches classroom learning by offering students opportunities to apply their skills to work environments and build professional networks that will help with their careers after graduation.
 Students may apply to the program at the end of their first year of studies.